chrissicool/zevoicemask/README.md

 <div align="center">
 <img src="images/zevoicemask.jpg" width="40%" height="40%" />
 </div>

+Prepare the LED matrix board.
+All components are going to be attached to it.
+Deburr the edges of the board with a file.
+Cover the back of the board with electrical tape so that broken components can be easily removed.

 Solder the parts and put everything in place on the backside of the LED matrix board.
 Make sure that the mouth has the correct orientation before fixing anything.